-Michigan tight end Zach Gentry announces he's going to enter NFL Draft
+Tight end Zach Gentry forgoing final year at Michigan to enter NFL Draft

 The 6-foot-8 Gentry, a third-team All-Big Ten selection, arrived at Michigan as a quarterback but was moved to tight end.

-He finishes with 32 receptions and 514 yards.
+He finished this season with 32 receptions and 514 yards.

 Last week before the Peach Bowl, Gentry said he received a grade from the NFL and seemed comfortable with the projection, although he wouldn’t share the information.